 Unless you are sailing a luxury line, alcoholic beverages are not included.
 You have two options: pay per drink (typically $8–15 for cocktails, $9–14 for a glass of wine, $6–8 for beer) or purchase an all-inclusive drink package.

-Drink package pricing: $60–120 per person per day on mainstream lines, depending on the cruise line and sailing.
+Drink package pricing: $60–120 per person per day on mainstream lines.
 Both adults in the cabin are usually required to purchase the package.
-On a 7-night cruise, that is $840–1,680 per couple — a significant expense.
+On a 7-night cruise that is $840–1,680 per couple — often more than an inside cabin fare itself.

-Is the drink package worth it?
-If you consistently drink 5 or more alcoholic beverages per day, plus specialty coffees and bottled water, the package pays for itself.
+Is it worth it?
+If you consistently drink 5+ alcoholic beverages per day, plus specialty coffees and bottled water, the package pays for itself.
 If you are a moderate drinker (1–2 drinks per day), paying per drink is almost always cheaper.

 Wi-Fi

-Cruise ship internet has improved dramatically in recent years, but it remains expensive and often slower than what you are used to on land.
+Cruise ship internet has improved dramatically, but it remains expensive and often slower than what you are used to on land.

-The reality: Even the best cruise ship Wi-Fi is mediocre compared to land-based connections.
-If you can embrace the idea of being somewhat disconnected for a week, you may find you do not miss it — and you will save $125–210 per person.
+Even the best cruise ship Wi-Fi is mediocre compared to land.
+If you can embrace being somewhat disconnected for a week, you may not miss it — and you will save $125–210 per person.

 Shore Excursions

-Saving money on excursions: You are not required to book excursions through the cruise line.
-Independent tours booked through local operators or platforms like Viator are often 30–50% cheaper.
-The trade-off: the ship will wait for its own excursions if they run late, but it will not wait for independent tours.
-If your independent tour gets delayed, you could miss the ship.
+You are not required to book through the cruise line.
+Independent tours via local operators or Viator are often 30–50% cheaper.
+The trade-off: the ship will wait for its own excursions if they run late, but it will not wait for independent ones.

 Gratuities (Service Charges)